Airlines engage in banter online amid coronavirus gloom

 These days being on ground is a wonderful thing, IndiGo.
 Flying would not be the smart choice, what say GoAir?
 These are words from full service carrier Vistara, which was soon joined by AirAsia India, SpiceJet and Delhi airport on Twitter.
 Amidst planes remaining grounded and gloom in the aviation sector due to the coronavirus pandemic, airlines, led by IndiGo, on Friday took to the microblogging site with humorous exchanges.

-Continuing the chain of reactions, AirAsia India tweeted saying absolutely, staying at home is the "Red Hot Spicy thing to do".
-Asking 'isn't that right?', the budget carrier tagged SpiceJet, which said, "good to know our thoughts match, like our colours!".
+Continuing the chain of reactions, AirAsia India tweeted saying staying at home is the "Red Hot Spicy thing to do".
+Asking "isn't that right?", the budget carrier tagged SpiceJet, which said, "good to know our thoughts match, like our colors!".

 "Been a while since this bird flew out of her cage.
 But we're happy creating a safer tomorrow, today!
 Right @DelhiAirport?," SpiceJet tweeted.
-Tagging all the four airlines, Delhi airport said the "Indian skies will be coloured with you soon but for now, thanks for giving us a reason to smile!"
+Taggig all the four airlines, Delhi airport said the "Indian skies will be coloured with you soon but for now thanks for giving us a reason to smile!"
 "Together in the skies, and together on ground too!," the airport said.

 Commercial flights are suspended till April 14 amid the 21-day nationwide lockdown to curb spreading of coronavirus infections.
 Continuing the bonhomie online, Vistara said, "right now we are in a long distance relationship right IndiGo6E?", while GoAir said it is all about social distancing on ground but not at heart.